Garrettlynch/a-haunting-of-haunts/README.md

 	*	Performances can be created through the use of the provided performance image or Collada 3D file.
 To have documentation of the performance included as part of this repository contact Garrett Lynch IRL through GitHub.

 2. The reworking of current performance media.
-	*	Media provided as part of performances listed in this repository can be improved, reworked, added to or remixed in any way and included in branch repositorys from the master branch.
+	*	Media provided as part of performances listed in this repository can be improved, reworked, added to or remixed in any way through its provided source and exported as image, video or 3D.
+Reworked media can be included in a branch repository.
 To request inclusion in the master branch please file a merge request.

 3. The creation of new performance media.
 	*	New performance media i.e. of performances not currently included in this repository, can be created and included in branch repositorys from the master branch.
 To request inclusion in the master branch please file a merge request.